 The next morning a green potion was smeared on the rim of my glass.
 Vee said it was nothing and I drank some.
 We were both sick for two days.
 A year later we broke up and neither of us could leave the other.
 When I returned to the States for business, I didn’t sleep for three days and sweated out a fever.
 A Thai friend smiled knowingly and said, “Red-lum.”

 “Magic?”
 Jack Nicholson had said the same in Kubrick’s THE SHINING.

 And like that I became a believer.
-Of course being half-Irish helped to convert me to waking at night to the slightest whisper, because not everything going bump in the night is a thief.
+Of course being half-Irish I wake at night to the slightest whisper, because not everything going bump in the night is a thief.